 Not every real estate broker in the West Penn MLS sends their data to Zillow and Trulia.
-In fact for years, another Pittsburgh real estate firm didn't share any of their data.
-This situation in regard to sharing is fluid on a nationwide scale.
-Many small brokers and some large brokers don't share their data with these companies.
-Without a complete data feed, these incomplete sites serve as mere forms of entertainment.
-The Zillow and Trulia apps might as well be Pokemon Go.
+(For the rest of this article, when I use the word "Zillow," I mean both Zillow and Trulia.
+After all, they are one and the same company.)
+In fact for years, a large Pittsburgh-based real estate firm didn't even share its data with Zillow.
+Throughout the United States, various real estate brokers continue to struggle with Zillow and the situation is fluid on a nationwide scale.
+Many small brokers and some large brokers don't share their data with Zillow.

-Another problem with Trulia and Zillow: the West Penn MLS doesn't synchronize their data with them, so, their data can be "stale," ie. presenting listings that are already "under contract" or sold.
+Since the West Penn MLS doesn't share their data with Zillow, they have a major problem keeping their data accurate.
+As a result, the data on Zillow can be old - presenting listings that are already "under contract" or sold; or failure to reflect changes in listing prices.
 There's nothing worse than conducting an exhaustive online search, and finding the perfect house - only to find out that the house closed two weeks ago.
 We hear stories like this all the time.
-After repeated complaints to Zillow, we finally gave up on trying to get them to accurately display our listing information.
-They are unable to solve this problem.
-So why do consumers continue to use Zillow and Trulia?
-They have a beautiful app.

 The West Penn Multi-List does share and regularly sync its data with Realtor.com.